flobz/psa_car_controller/FAQ.md

 ### 7. AttributeError: 'PSACarController' object has no attribute 'chc'
 The setup phase did't worked.
 Please retry the "user config" and "otp config".

+### 8. AUTHENTICATION_FAILED
+One of the following parameter is incorrect:
+- email
+- password
+- country code